Evidence Tools

 Strategy.
 Medicaid and Insurance Program Enhancements

 Approach.
-Educate professionals on issues related to policies that extend greater coverage for children and families experiencing health disparities and limited access to healthcare, enabling them to access needed health care services
+Support policies that extend greater coverage for children and their families in focused population groups, enabling them to access needed healthcare services

 Overview.
-Medicaid and health insurance enhancements can extend coverage for more children for needed health care services.
-Enhancements such as continuous eligibility policies,[1] Medicaid managed care,[2] and Medicaid Buy-In programs[3] are associated with improved utilization of primary and preventive care for children, including children with disabilities and children in foster care, by making services more accessible and affordable.
-Evidence suggests that health insurance enhancements are an effective way to ensure that more children and youth are covered and able to access needed health care services.
+Medicaid and health insurance enhancements can extend coverage for more children for needed healthcare services.
+Enhancements such as continuous eligibility policies,[1] Medicaid managed care,[2] and Medicaid Buy-In programs[3] are associated with improved utilization of primary and preventive care for children, including children with disabilities and children in foster care, by making services more usable and affordable.
+Evidence suggests that health insurance enhancements are an effective way to ensure that more children and youth are covered and able to access needed healthcare services.

 Outcome Components.
 This strategy has shown to have impact on the following outcomes (Read more about these categories):